 Failing to respond to an RFE for your initial DACA application will result in the denial of your application.
 You probably will not be able to apply for DACA protection again, and you will lose the filing fee.
 Failing to respond to an RFE for a DACA renewal application will result in losing DACA protection at the end of your current DACA period.

 If you decide to give up your DACA application, or if you fail to renew your DACA status, you will not have access to any future benefits that foreign nationals covered by DACA might gain.
-The current administration will not last forever, and future administrations might enact pro-immigration legislation.
 Some immigration experts believe that people who hold or formerly held DACA protection may eventually receive a pathway to a green card or citizenship.
-(This general concept is known as the DREAM Act, and you can read more here about its details.)
+(This general concept is known as the DREAM Act.)
 Of course, there is no guarantee that the U.S. government ever will enact this type of law, but you will not want to miss out on a life-changing benefit because you failed to respond to an RFE.